 How did successful interviewees perceive their experience?
 Unsuccessful interviewees?

 The final question to ponder pertains to whether candidates that did and did not receive offers viewed their experiences differently.
-Using bar charts to illustrate this, we can see that for FNG, with the exception of Netflix, which we established has too small of a sample size to draw robust conclusions from, overall experience ranges primarily lie in the positive experience range.
-What we can conclude from this notion is subjective, but it is my view that the interview process is a two-way street in the sense that not only are companies interviewing candidates, candidates are also interviewing companies.
+We can see that for FNG, with the exception of Netflix, overall experience ranges primarily lie in the positive experience range.
+What we can conclude from this notion is subjective, but it is my view that the interview process is a two-way street.
+Not only are companies interviewing candidates, candidates are also interviewing companies.
 Thus, making it in the best interest of both parties to put forth their best impressions.

 All in all, the insights gleaned from this web scraping exercise can be summarized below: